That-Dev-Girl-Archives/jhalabi.com-old/books/index.md

 Book | Thoughts | Date Read
 ---- | ---- | ----
+**Accessibility for Everyone** <br> _Laura Kalbag_ | Great, well rounded overview of web accessibility from all perspectives, from design to development to testing.
+Much of it was review for me because I've also been doing a ton of work in this field, but I also learned a lot from this book. <span class='fa fa-heart'></span> | September
 **The Last American Vampire** <br> _Seth Grahame-Smith_ | The sequel to _Abraham Lincoln: Vampire Hunter_, which I read _years_ ago.
 I loved that book, but this book was even better.
 It goes through American history, but in a world where vampires not only exist, but are a critical part of history.
 So well written. <span class='fa fa-heart'></span> | August
+**Einstein's Dreams** <br> _Alan Lightman_ | A bunch of stories of fictional worlds that follow the theory of parallel universes.
+Loved some; others not so much. | August
 **The Nanny Connie Way** <br> _Connie Simpson_ | My first parenting book.
 I'm sure it won't be my last.
 There is some great advice in this book, but it is mixed in with a lot of self-promotional text.
 I skipped past the testimonials, straight to the good stuff. | July
 **32 Yolks: From My Mother's Table to Working the Line** <br> _Eric Ripert_ | Another book club book (after a long book club hiatus.)
 I had a lot of feelings while reading this book. <span class='fa fa-heart'></span> | June
 **Conspiracy: Peter Thiel, Hulk Hogan, Gawker, and the Anatomy of Intrigue** <br> _Ryan Holiday_ | Interesting read about the Gawker / Hogan case, through the lens of conspiracies in general.
 There is also a lot of content about conspiracies throughout history that is not particularly relevant to this case, but this book definitely makes you think about power, free speech, privacy, and the state of our legal system. <span class='fa fa-heart'></span> | June